Click To Call:

 Eyewitness Testimony: Witnesses who saw the accident can offer an unbiased account of the events leading up to the crash.
 The testimonies of these individuals can provide extremely helpful support for your claim.

 Photographs and Videos: Visual evidence from the scene, including photos of the vehicles, road conditions, and any visible injuries, can be instrumental in bolstering your claim.
+Dashcam footage from your vehicle can also provide key insights into who caused the crash.

 Traffic Camera Footage: If the accident occurred in an area with traffic cameras, this footage can provide clear evidence of how the accident happened and who was at fault.